manuel-uberti/manuel-uberti.github.io/about.md

 I am also a cinephile, but I have [another blog](https://www.filmsinwords.eu) for that.

-[Get in touch](https://www.manueluberti.eu/contact/) if you want a detailed curriculum vitae.
+[Get in touch](https://www.manueluberti.eu/contact/) if you want to know more, or if you are looking for a detailed curriculum vitae.

 ### Website